|

 many requests to integrate various brands of molding

 machines.
-In recent years, most of our molding systems
+In recent years, most of our molding

-have featured Nissei injection molding machines.
+systems have featured Nissei injection molding

-projects.
-Sadaplast integrates the latest technology
+for automation projects.
+Sadaplast integrates

-into our automation designs, providing our customer
+the latest technology into our automation designs,

-with a competitive edge in the insert molding industry.
+in the insert molding industry.

 Sadaplast today has found its niche.
 It remains

-a small manufacturer that values the personal relationship
+a small manufacturer that values the personal

-with its customer.
-Yet it provides the complete
+relationship with its customer.
+Yet it provides

-purview of a larger corporation.
-Sadaplast believes
+is usually the purview of a larger corporation.

-that this balance of service and engineering ability
+Sadaplast believes that this balance of service

-will ensure its continued success. |
+and engineering ability will ensure its continued

 |